RobWar-code/tippit/README.md

 The stage is fixed at a width of about 380 pixels, to allow for small screens.

+## Game Play

+The user steers a ball through the maze by tilting the maze left or right to make the ball roll to an entrance in the maze and so drop to another level.
+The scores are traps in the final row, arranged along the bottom of the maze.

+The game is divided into rounds of six maze runs, with a total score tally for the round being kept.

 ## Maze Construction

 The maze is randomly generated within certain parameters to produce an interesting